PierrickPochelu/word_tree_label/README.md

 <b> Softmax is already exclusive so why do we bother with an exlcusive decision tree ? </b> There are many answer.
 <ul>
 <li> If you split one big question Q to a sequence of question q1 q2 q3.
-Give good answer to q1 and q2 but fail to q3 give you less distance to the groundtruth in the decision tree because you are arrived and succeed to q2.
+Give good answer to q1 and q2 but fail to q3 give you an limited distance to the groundtruth in the decision tree because you are arrived and succeed to q2.
 For example detect "cat" as "dog" is more acceptable than a "cat" with "car", because cats and dogs are of the same category "mammal". </li>
-<li> The quantity of error is reduced as experimented in <a href="https://arxiv.org/abs/1612.08242"> YOLO9000</a>.
-Firstly you give intermediate information to your data to the system. "cat" and "dog" are of the same category mammals, "car" and "trucks" are vehicles etc....
-You enrich your dataset with more information.
+<li> It enrich the dataset with more information <a href="https://arxiv.org/abs/1612.08242"> YOLO9000</a>.
+It gives intermediate information to your data to the system. "cat" and "dog" are of the same category mammals, "car" and "trucks" are vehicles etc.... .
 And more, each possible answer at each stage is reduced. </li>
 </ul>

 My contribution contains :